starship/starship/docs/ja-JP/config/README.md

 - The current directory contains a directory whose name is in `directories`
 - The current directory contains a file whose extension is in `extensions`
 - The `when` command returns 0
+- The current Operating System (std::env::consts::OS) matchs with `os` field if defined.

 ::: tip